Health and Safety

 Switch it off.
 Save energy.
 Cut pollution.

 Switch off all electrical equipment when you leave your room.
-Do not leave chargers, computers or hair driers on if you are not there.
+Do not leave chargers, computers, hair driers and hair straighteners on if you are not there.
 Never leave a hair drier or charger on your bed at any time.
-Very dangerous.
+This is very dangerous.

 If you have any concerns about any electrical equipment you have then go immediately to the Hall office.
 The staff there will advise you on what to do.